hikeupsolutions-Data/sales-performance-analysis/README.md

 ORDER BY
  Revenue DESC;
 ```

+** Business Recommendation ** - The business could improve retention and profitability by focusing loyalty efforts on high-value customers and prioritising high-performing product categories.

 This query shows the monthly revenue trend with the best performing month at the top.
 ```sql
 SELECT